Maintenance Challenges With Backflow Preventer Cages

 That means unsightly bags, either insulated and secured (ostensibly redundant inside a cage) or of the off-the-shelf variety found in any grocery store.
 Or it means rolling the dice and hoping the weather doesn’t get wild.

-Preventers Still Need Secondary Security
+A Backflow Preventer Still Needs Secondary Security

 As mentioned above, a cage’s inherent limitations require secondary actions to protect against extreme weather.
 We’ve talked recently about instances where theft from cages have resulted in unexpected lost revenue and municipal damage, saying nothing of wasted manpower and a critical natural resource.
-Run a Google search for backflow preventer cage theft, and you’ll find images of cages with cage enclosure lock downs: one example is fabricated steel tubing with an inner pipe, installed around the cage.
+Run a Google search for backflow preventer cage theft, and you’ll find images of backflow cages with cage enclosure lock downs: one example is fabricated steel tubing with an inner pipe, installed around the cage.

 It doesn’t take much to recognize this kind of ancillary product shouldn’t be needed in the first place.
 This isn’t a failsafe like multi-factor authentication, it’s overkill and overcompensation – a tacit confession that the first countermeasure fundamentally is not good enough.